JuliaLang/Pkg.jl/docs/src/index.md

 ##### Tilde specifiers

 A tilde specifier provides more limited upgrade possibilities.
-With a tilde, only the last specified digit is allowed to increment by one.
+When specifying major, minor and patch version, or when specifying major and minor version, only patch version is allowed to change.
+If you only specify a major version, then both minor and patch versions are allowed to be upgraded (`~1` is thus equivalent to `^1`).
 This gives the following example.

 ```
-~1.2.3 = [1.2.3, 1.2.4)
+~1.2.3 = [1.2.3, 1.3.0)
 ~1.2 = [1.2.0, 1.3.0)
 ~1 = [1.0.0, 2.0.0)
 ```